-RESOLUTION NO. 3028
+RESOLUTION NO. 2938, AS AMENDED

-A RESOLUTION of the Port Commission of the Port of Seattle, King County, Washington, adopting the Port's policies and procedures to implement the State Environmental Policy Act and its implementing rules, Chapter 43.21C RCW and Chapter 197-11 WAC, and repealing all prior resolutions pertaining to the same subject matter.
+A RESOLUTION of the Port Commission of the Port of Seattle, King County, Washington, adopting the Port's policies and procedures to implement the State Environmental Policy Act and its implementing rules, Chapter 43.21C RCW and Chapter 197-11 WAC, and repealing certain other resolutions pertaining to the same subject matter.

-WHEREAS, the State Environmental Policy Act (SEPA), Chapter 43.21C RCW, sets forth an environmental policy for Washington state and requires that the environmental impacts of proposals be analyzed and, where appropriate, mitigated; and
+WHEREAS, the State Environmental Policy Act (SEPA) sets forth an environmental policy for Washington state and requires that the environmental impacts of proposals be analyzed and, where appropriate, mitigated; and